Beijing: Demographics

-In 2013, Beijing had a total population of 21.148 million within the municipality, of which 18.251 million resided in urban districts or suburban townships and 2.897 million lived in rural villages.
+In 2021, Beijing had a total population of 21.89 million within the municipality, of which 19.16 million (87.5 percent) resided in urban districts or suburban townships and 2.73 million (12.5) lived in rural villages.
 The encompassing metropolitan area was estimated by the OECD (Organisation for Economic Co-operation and Development) to have, as of 2010, a population of 24.9 million.

 Within China, the city ranked second in urban population after Shanghai and the third in municipal population after Shanghai and Chongqing.
 Beijing also ranks among the most populous cities in the world, a distinction the city has held for much of the past 800 years, especially during the 15th to early 19th centuries when it was the largest city in the world.

 About 13 million of the city's residents in 2013 had local hukou permits, which entitles them to permanent residence in Beijing.
 The remaining 8 million residents had hukou permits elsewhere and were not eligible to receive some social benefits provided by the Beijing municipal government.

 The population increased in 2013 by 455,000 or about 7% from the previous year and continued a decade-long trend of rapid growth.
 The total population in 2004 was 14.213 million.
 The population gains are driven largely by migration.
 The population's rate of natural increase in 2013 was a mere 0.441%, based on a birth rate of 8.93 and a mortality rate of 4.52.
 The gender balance was 51.6% males and 48.4% females.